GSA/innovation.gov/_competition/stages-workshops.md

 *Details for each event (dates and location) will be added as they are finalized.*

 ### Human-Centered Design (HCD)/Design Thinking (DT) 101 (DATE TBD)
 The HCD/DT Course will cover the principles of Human-Centered Design and Design Thinking.
-If we exceed 75 participants we will open a second offering of the course.

 ### Lean and Lean Startup 101 (DATE TBD)
 The Lean Startup 101 Course will cover the principles and theory behind Lean and Lean Startup.
-If we exceed 75 participants we will open a second offering of the course.

 ### Agile Project Management 101 (DATE TBD)
 The Agile Project Management 101 Course will cover how one might manage a project using Agile methods.
-If we exceed 75 participants we will open a second offering of the course.

 ### Prototyping Course (DATE TBD)
 Following the HCD/Design Thinking 101, the BGM Movement will host a deep dive into prototyping techniques for innovation projects.
-If we exceed 75 participants we will open a second offering of the course.